top of page

 My Approach

 There are various treatment approaches to address anxiety symptoms.
-The primary ones I utilize include: Mindfulness and Relaxation Skills, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Exposure Response Prevention (ERP) and Emotional Freedom Techniques (EFT).
+I view anxiety through a trauma informed lens and some to the primary modalities I utilize include: Mindfulness Skills, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Exposure Response Prevention (ERP) and Emotional Freedom Techniques (EFT).
 I work in collaboration with each individual and utilize the treatment approach(es) that best serves their needs, symptoms and root causes of the anxiety.
 One of the most difficult components in decreasing symptoms of anxiety is to decrease avoidant behaviors.
 That's why it is so beneficial to have tools and support along the way.

 bottom of page